jaleezyy/covid-19-signal/README.md

   postprocess           Run SIGNAL postprocessing on completed SIGNAL run. '--configfile' is required but will be generated if '--directory' is provided ncov_tools            Generate configuration file and filesystem setup required and then execute ncov-tools quality control assessment.
 Requires 'ncov-tools' submodule! '--configfile' is required
                         but will be generated if '--directory' is provided install               Install individual rule environments and ensure SIGNAL is functional.
-The only parameter operable will be '--data'.
+The only parameters operable will be '--data' and '--unlock'.
 Will override other operations!

 optional arguments:
   -h, --help            show this help message and exit